 Marlboro Music, founded in 1951, is widely considered to be the world’s leading center for the in-depth exploration of chamber music by outstanding professional musicians.
 For seven weeks each summer in the rural community of Marlboro in southern Vermont, some 80 musicians of diverse ages and backgrounds live together with staff members, spouses and children—forming one large and nurturing musical family.
 The musicians exchange insights and experiences in intensive daily rehearsals; after three weeks of rehearsal, they share the inspired results of their collaborations in five weekends of public performances.

 Work at front desk of Festival offices and assist senior staff.
-Duties include answering busy phones, greeting public, general administrative support (including word processing and organizing mailings), assisting Box Office Manager and/or selling recordings during concerts.
-Prior office experience, knowledge of classical music, and friendly demeanor are essential.
-Must be available June 13 – August 25.
+Primary duties include answering busy phones, greeting patrons, and general administrative support, including word processing and organizing mailings.
+Receptionists also participate in event coordination and assist the Box Office Manager with ticket orders and at concerts.
+Prior office experience, knowledge of classical music, and a friendly demeanor are essential.
+Must be available June 11 – August 23.

 COFFEE SHOP MANAGER